- Search The Registry

 Dorothy L. Brown

-Born in Philadelphia, Pennsylvania, she was five-months old when her unmarried mother placed her in the Troy Orphanage, where she lived until she was 13 years old.
+Born in Philadelphia, Pennsylvania, she was five months old when her unmarried mother placed her in the Troy Orphanage, where she lived until she was 13.
 Brown first became interested in medicine at the age of five when she had her tonsils taken out.
 In 1932, Brown’s mother took her out of the orphanage, but they did not get along very well.
-She ran away from home and was then placed as a mother's helper in Mrs. W. F. Jarrett's house where she was encouraged to become a doctor.
+She ran away from home and was placed as a mother's helper in Mrs. W. F. Jarrett's house, where she was encouraged to become a doctor.

 In 1966, she became the first Black woman to be elected to the Tennessee State Legislature for a two-year term.
-She tried in 1968 to run for a seat in the Tennessee Senate, but lost.
-One of the main reasons she lost the election was her support to liberalize the abortion laws in Tennessee.
+She tried in 1968 to run for a seat in the Tennessee Senate but lost.
+One of the main reasons she lost the election was her support of liberalizing the abortion laws in Tennessee.
 She was a fellow of the American College of Surgery.
 She was a past member of the board of trustees at Bennett College.
 She was also a member of the United Methodist Church as well as Delta Sigma Theta Sorority, Inc.

 Brown spoke often on scientific, religious, medical, and political panels. .
 She wrote many essays and inspirational guides.
 She has also been given honorary degrees in Humanities from Bennett College and Cumberland University.
-Dorothy Brown, a pioneering Black female surgeon and Tennessee legislator, died of congestive heart failure on June 13, 2004, in Nashville.
+Dorothy Brown, a pioneering Black female surgeon, and Tennessee legislator died of congestive heart failure in Nashville on June 13, 2004.